 Now, to prove that this is a great password, go to http://www.roboform.com/how-secure-is-my-password and paste S3F9a&I% into the test box – what results do you get?

-Now, if you want to be really crazy you can take your memorized password and add the entire text phrase to the end of it without any spaces.
+To take it further, if you want to be really crazy you can take your memorized password and add the entire original text phrase to the end of it without any spaces.

 So, in this case, you would take the phrase sciencefictionanyidea and put it on the end of S3F9a&I%, so you’ll get: